Technology

 Mobile-first ILS with camera-based bulk scanning, Librar Intelligence AI assistant for admin automation and NLP Q&A, OSSUS self-healing data infrastructure for agent-ready structured data, GDPR/EU AI Act/ISO 27001 compliance, claims 99% reduction in setup time and 92% reduction in inventory time.

 Investment in knowledge graph construction and entity resolution signals a platform play with third-party API access.
 YC participation and advisor ties to OpenAI, Depict, Kahoot, and Google Maps founders suggest upcoming integrations with LMS and publisher platforms.
-Team composition hints at advanced RAG pipelines and expansion into public/academic libraries and data-as-a-service for publishing.
+Expansion into public/academic libraries and data-as-a-service for publishing likely.

 Point your phone at a bookshelf and the AI instantly knows every book, its author, edition, and condition—no barcode scanner needed.